slackapi/python-slack-sdk/README.rst

 Documentation
 --------------

-For a comprehensive method information and usage examples, see the `full documentation <http://slackapi.github.io/python-slackclient>`_.
+For comprehensive method information and usage examples, see the `full documentation <http://slackapi.github.io/python-slackclient>`_.

 Basic Usage
 ------------